happilyeverafter95/iris-classifier-fastapi/README.md

 Make sure you have Docker installed.

 1. Build the docker container using `docker build . -t iris`
-2. Generate the docker image using `docker -i -d -p 8080:5000 iris`
+2. Generate the docker image using `docker run -i -d -p 8080:5000 iris`

 The input is a JSON with the following fields: